-Sacred Ground describes two journeys: a journey outward to specific pilgrimage places in eastern Tibet, and a journey inward to the sacred world of tantra, accessible through contemplation and meditation.
+Sacred Ground describes two journeys: a journey outward to specific pilgrimage places in Eastern Tibet; and a journey inward, to the sacred world of tantra, accessible through contemplation and meditation.
 It sheds light on Himalayan Buddhists' concepts of sacred land, places of pilgrimage in tantric Buddhism, and how pilgrimage is undertaken.
-It enhances our appreciation of the world and its sacred aspect everywhere—first and foremost, where we sit now.
-On the basis of this judicious choice of rare Tibetan texts, translated here for the first time, correlating inner and outer pilgrimage, this book is of considerable value to the Buddhist practitioner.
+It enhances our appreciation of the world and its sacred aspect everywhere—first and foremost, wherever we sit now.
+On the basis of a judicious choice of rare Tibetan texts, translated here for the first time, correlating inner and outer pilgrimage, this book is of considerable value to the Buddhist practitioner.

 "Sacred Ground is a revelation!
 Here for the first time in any Western language are several key ideas: the exact way outer sacred lands relate to points in the tantric body and the parallel terminology between the types of sacred ground and the stages of attainment.
 Ngawang is precise and to the point."—HUBERT DECLEER, Director of the Tibetan Studies Program of the School for International Training, and author of Lightning Terror

 "Ngawang Zangpo has again given us a well-researched and richly informative setting to another jewel from Jamgon Kongtrul's writings.
 Anyone who is a pilgrim, in any sense of the term, will find this book fascinating."—RICHARD BARRON (CHOKYI NYIMA), translator of Buddhahood without Meditation and The Way of Abiding